 - To ensure safety in using pottery dishes or cookware, ensure that there is a label that reads “Safe for food use.”

-- Avoid using imported pottery items in the kitchen due to the potential high levels of lead.
+- Avoid using imported pottery items in the kitchen due to the potentially high levels of lead.

 - Plastic & Styrofoam:

-- Don't use plastic bowls or wrap in the microwave unless they are labelled as microwave safe.
-If you reuse items for storage, such as dairy product containers, let the food cool before storing, then refrigerate it immediately.
+- Don't use plastic bowls or wrap them in the microwave unless they are labeled as microwave-safe.
+If you reuse items for storage, such as dairy product containers, let the food cool before storing them, then refrigerate it immediately.